Built by attorneys who got tired

 Build with legal teams, not for them

 Every new extraction type starts with interviews with the attorneys who review those clauses professionally.
-We don't build features from product intuition alone.
-Risk rubric design, obligation taxonomy structure, and deviation detection logic all come from working sessions with practicing lawyers.
+Risk rubric design, obligation taxonomy structure, and deviation detection logic all come from working sessions with practicing lawyers — not product intuition alone.

 Where we are as of 2025